STUDY

 I saw a man who was laughing.

-The above example has two clauses (I saw a man) and (who was laughing).
-The first clause (I saw a man) is the main (or independent) clause and can stand alone as a complete sentence.
-However, the second clause (who was laughing) is a subordinate (or dependent) clause because it depends on the main clause to give complete meaning and cannot stand alone as a complete and meaningful sentence.
+In this example, there are two clauses: (I saw a man) and (who was laughing).
+The first clause is the main clause and can stand alone as a complete sentence.
+The second clause is subordinate and cannot stand alone, as it depends on the main clause for meaning.

 Simple Sentence

 A simple sentence has only one clause (main or independent clause).
-Since the main clause has both the subject and the verb, it expresses a complete meaning.
-Therefore, a single main clause can be called a simple sentence.
+Since the main clause has both a subject and a verb, it expresses a complete meaning.
+Therefore, a single main clause can also be called a simple sentence.
 It is simply one main clause and has no dependent clause.

 Examples: